reloadman/DivinusX/doc/config.md

 # Configuration Reference

-This document describes the fields that can be found within a configuration file for Divinus.
+This document describes the fields that can be found within a configuration file for DivinusX.

 ## System section